keybase/client/desktop/docs/installer_and_updater_architecture.md

 Here's the plan:

-* We have a single "app bundle" containing all of the items above, called Keybase.app.
+We have a single "app bundle" containing all of the items above, called Keybase.app.
 It also contains a native installer binary and a privileged helper, which handles installing 3 and 4.

-* On OS X, app bundles look like normal executables to the user, but they're always signed and they can perform privileged operations.
+On OS X, app bundles look like normal executables to the user, but they're always signed and they can perform privileged operations.

-* We distribute the Keybase.app bundle inside a DMG.
-When you click on the app
+We distribute the Keybase.app bundle inside a DMG.
+Any time you launch Keybase.app, it launches Electron, which launches the native installer binary straight away.
+It waits on the native installer binary exiting.
+The native installer binary checks the app bundle it's inside, and:

-* If the installer sees that the app bundle it's inside doesn't contain any newer components than are already installed, it exits very quickly, and the fact that it ran is invisible to the user.
+* If the installer sees that the app bundle doesn't contain any newer components than are installed on the system, it exits very quickly, and the fact that it ran is invisible to the user.
 It does not have user-facing UI.

-* If the installer sees that the app bundle it's inside *does* contain new components, it installs them before restarting the app.
+* If the installer sees that the app bundle it's inside *does* contain new components, it installs them before restarting the services and allowing Electron to continue with new code.

-* In this sense, the installer is also the updater.
-To update, we replace the entire "Keybase.app" bundle with a new one, and relaunch Keybase.app, which triggers Electron to start the installer before continuing.
+In this sense, the installer is also the updater.
+To update, we replace the entire "Keybase.app" bundle with a new one and relaunch Keybase.app, which triggers Electron to start the installer, which performs an install, before continuing.

 Some of the installation steps are done by the privileged helper, because they have to be.
-But most are done by our own Go code, by running `keybase install` using the new `keybase` binary that we're updating to.
+But most are done by our own Go code, by running `keybase install` using the new `keybase` Go binary that we're updating to.
 Here are the full
 commands:
 ```sh
 # Keybase service install (launchd):